VeraciousNetwork/Palworld-Linux/README.md

 Because it's managed with systemd, standardized commands are used for managing the server.
 This includes an auto-restart for the game server if it crashes.

-By default, enabled game maps will **automatically start at boot**!
+By default, game world will **automatically start at boot**!

-A start and stop script is included in `/home/steam/ArkSurvivalAscended` for starting and stopping all maps, (not to mention updating before they start).

-Sets up multiple maps on a single install, and **all of them can run at the same time** (providing your server has the horsepower to do so).

-If your single server cannot run all maps, this script supports multiple servers sharing the same `cluster` directory via NFS to allow players to jump between maps, even if they are on different physical servers.
+Bundled management script can send updates to Discord automatically when the server is stopped or restarted and will notify players in-game prior to server shutdown.
+Additionally, a manual save is issued prior to any shutdown event.

+Player join, leave, and level up events are also sent to Discord.

 ## Directory Structure